cprg210/cprg210.github.io/_posts/2020-07-07-day-08-web-forms.md

   - [What's the difference between `HTMLElement` and `Element`?](https://stackoverflow.com/questions/6581680/whats-the-difference-between-htmlelement-and-element)

 ## Goal for the day
-By the end of the day, you should have a web form that updates page content with your name and favourite food.
+By the end of the day, you should have a form that can update content on a web page.

 [Dynamic Page Text Demo](https://codepen.io/browsertherapy/pen/xxZYemZ)